centreon/centreon-documentation/versioned_docs/version-23.04/installation/installation-of-a-remote-server/using-packages.md

 This section describes how to install a Centreon Remote Server.

-It's possible to install this server with a local database on the server, or a remote database on a dedicated server.
+It is possible to install this server with a local database on the server, or a remote database on a dedicated server.

 ### With a local database